Pier (bridge structure): Calculation

 The dimensions of the supports result from the consideration of four criteria: stability against overturning, compression resistance of the support masonry, permissible pressure on the ground, and aesthetics.

 However, the piers of the first bridges were not calculated, and the characteristics of the structures resulted from empirical formulas.
 The piers of the early structures were very robust to ensure the stability of the support during construction: each pier was self-stable under the thrust of the already built vault.
 Subsequently, technical evolution, such as simultaneous vault construction, allowed for refinement.

-The thickness of the piers at the level of the vault spring lines is given by the formulas of Paul Séjourné.
+The thickness of the piers at the level of the vault springing lines is given by the formulas of Paul Séjourné.

 Low piers

 In this case, the height of the structure, measured between the top of the deck and the ground, is between the values a/3 and a/2, where a denotes the span of the arch, which is generally a semicircular or elliptical arch.

 The thickness e of the pier depends solely on the span of the arches: a/10 < e < a/8.